vanildo/new-techplays-03/README.md

 ##  Performing a docker build within OpenShift

-Clone this git repo to your local disk and then use that to create a publicly visible git rep on github.com (the public one, not the IBM enterprise git repo).
-It is possible to get this working from the IBM enterprise git repo, but that is a separate excercise.
-After this code is in the github.com repo, run the following instructions.

 This is extending the material in exercise 1 (building from base container).
 There a base image was provided in box, and you performed a docker build using that base image in your local machine.
 Here, that base image that was provided in exercise 1 will be built within OpenShift.
 The provided Dockerfile will help you with that.

-In order to get started, clone this git repo to your local disk and then use that to create a publicly visible git rep on github.com (the public one, not the IBM enterprise git repo).
-It is also possible to get this working from the IBM enterprise git repo, but that is a separate excercise.
-After this code is in the github.com repo, run the following instructions.
+To execute this exercise, clone this git repo to your local disk and then use that to create a publicly visible git rep on github.com (the public one, not the IBM enterprise git repo).
+It is possible to get this working from the IBM enterprise git repo, but that is a separate excercise.
+After this code is in the github.com repo, run the following instructions:

 ```
 oc new-app --name=simple-stuff https://github.com/<your github.com id>/docker-builds-openshift.git --as-deployment-config